Tannaka duality over ring spectra: Introduction

 In the spirit of the above, we prove the following pointed or neutralized Tannaka duality statement for $(\infty,1)$-categories.

-\begin{thm}[Neutralized $(\infty,1)$-Tannaka duality: see Theorem~\ref{pointedinftytannakaduality}] Let $\tau$ be a subcanonical topology.
+\begin{thm1}[Neutralized $(\infty,1)$-Tannaka duality~: see Theorem~\ref{pointedinftytannakaduality}] Let $R$ be a (connective, bounded connective) $\Einfty$-ring and $\tau$ a subcanonical topology.
 Then the map

 is fully faithful.
-Moreover, the adjunction $\Fib_*\dashv\Perf_*$ induces the following: \begin{enumerate} \item Let $R$ be an $\Einfty$-ring.
+Moreover, the adjunction $\Fib_*\dashv\Perf_*$ induces the following~: \begin{enumerate} \item Let $R$ be a $\Einfty$-ring.
 Then $(T,\omega)$ is a pointed finite $R$-Tannakian $\infty$-category if and only if it is of the form $\Perf_*(G)$ for $G$ a finite $R$-Tannakian group stack. \item Let $R$ be a connective $\Einfty$-ring.
-Then $(T,\omega)$ is a pointed flat $R$-Tannakian $\infty$-category if it is of the form $\Perf_*(G)$ for $G$ a flat $R$-Tannakian group stack. \item Let $R$ is a bounded connective $\Einfty$-ring.
-Then $(T,\omega)$ is a pointed positive $R$-Tannakian $\infty$-category if it is of the form $\Perf_*(G)$ for $G$ a positive $R$-Tannakian group stack. \end{enumerate} \end{thm}
+Then $(T,\omega)$ is a pointed flat $R$-Tannakian $\infty$-category if it is of the form $\Perf_*(G)$ for $G$ a flat $R$-Tannakian group stack. \item Let $R$ be a bounded connective $\Einfty$-ring.
+Then $(T,\omega)$ is a pointed positive $R$-Tannakian $\infty$-category if it is of the form $\Perf_*(G)$ for $G$ a positive $R$-Tannakian group stack. \end{enumerate} \end{thm1}

-The category $\TGp^{\tau}(R)$ is the $(\infty,1)$-category of $R$-Tannakian group stacks.
+We will briefly explain the objects in this statement.
+The category $\TGp(R,\tau)$ is the $(\infty,1)$-category of $R$-Tannakian group stacks.
 These are affine group stacks which are weakly rigid in an appropriate sense.
 The category $(\Tens_R^\rig)_*$ is the $(\infty,1)$-category of pointed rigid $R$-tensor $(\infty,1)$-categories.
 The objects in this category are rigid stable $R$-linear symmetric monoidal $(\infty,1)$-categories together with an $R$-linear symmetric monoidal functor to the $(\infty,1)$-category of rigid $R$-modules.

 We will introduce three topologies on the $(\infty,1)$-category of $R$-algebras for an $\Einfty$-ring $R$ called the finite, flat and positive topologies (denoted by $fin$, $fl$ and $\geq 0$ respectively).
 A rigid $R$-tensor $(\infty,1)$-category will be called pointed Tannakian with respect to one of these topologies if it is equipped with a fiber functor satisfying certain properties that reflect this topology (see Definition~\ref{pointeddfn}).
-A $\lambda$-$R$-Tannakian group stack for $\lambda\in\{fin,fl,\geq 0\}$ is an $R$-Tannakian group stack such that its associated Hopf $R$-algebra reflects the topology $\lambda$ (see Definition~\ref{tannakiangroupstack}).
+A $\tau$-$R$-Tannakian group stack for $\tau\in\{fin,fl,\geq 0\}$ is an $R$-Tannakian group stack such that its associated Hopf $R$-algebra reflects the topology $\tau$ (see Definition~\ref{tannakiangroupstack}).
+Note that we prove an equivalence of $(\infty,1)$-categories in the finite case but we rest on showing that the functor $\Perf_*$ on Tannakian objects is fully faithful in the flat and positive cases.